partharora1610/btc-transaction-validator/README.md

-# Summer of Bitcoin 2024: Mine your first block

 ## Overview
 In this challenge, you are tasked with the simulation of mining process of a block, which includes validating and including transactions from a given set of transactions.
 The repository contains a folder `mempool` which contains JSON files.